 The real estate industry has a lot at stake, and the impact is twofold.
 Future storm events could damage businesses, and as operators of the built environment, the industry is under increasing pressure to step up and play a role in fixing the problem.

 “It's in our enlightened self-interest as a building community to tackle climate change … New York is at enormous risk to sea-level rise,” Urban Green Council CEO John Mandyck said.
 “New York is a coastal state.
-It has $3 trillion of insured coastal properties. $3 trillion — that’s twice the GDP of Canada."
+It has $3 trillion of insured coastal properties.
+Three trillion dollars — that’s twice the GDP of Canada."

-In 30 years' time nearly 40% of buildings, or approximately 875 properties, in lower Manhattan will be under threat from storm surges, according to last year’s Lower Manhattan Coastal Resiliency report.
+In 30 years' time nearly 40% of buildings, or approximately 875 properties, in Lower Manhattan will be under threat from storm surges, according to last year’s Lower Manhattan Coastal Resiliency report.
 And it is set to get worse.
 By 2100 that will have risen to 50% of the buildings, or 1,200 properties.
 About 20% of Lower Manhattan’s streets will be at risk of floods every single day, based on the projected sea-level rise of more than 6 feet.
 Over the last century, New York has already experienced at least a foot of sea-level rise, according to the state’s Department of Environmental Conservation.
 Flood maps in the city are being updated now, and are due to be released in a year.

 “Sea-level rise in our part of the United States is disproportionately higher, just based on sea floor activity, than other parts of the coast,” Mandyck said.
 “So we have rising waters.
 We have a lot of valuable real estate at risk.
 And the combination of the two is very unfortunate for New York.”